burgerga/INTOXICOM_Workshop_1/paper/paper.md

 # The workshop

-The workshop was attended in person in Utrecht (The Netherlands) by 16 people on the first day, with two people giving an online presentation [RS: but how many participated online??], and X people on the second day.
+The workshop was attended in person in Utrecht (The Netherlands) by 16 people on the first day, with two people giving an online presentation [RS: HOW MANY PARTICIPATED ONLINE ??], and X people on the second day.
 Participants came from various universities (Karolinska Leiden, Maastricht, ..., Leibniz, and Birmingham), research institutes (TNO, EU-JRC, RIVM), regulators, and various ELIXIR Platforms.
-Furthermore, ongoing toxicology research projects in which attendees are involved in, and from which also data problems were identified prior to the workshop for giving direction, included VHP4Safety (https://www.sciencrew.com/c/6586?title=VHP4Safety)
+Furthermore, ongoing toxicology research projects in which attendees are involved in, and from which also data problems/challenges were identified prior to the workshop for giving direction, included VHP4Safety (https://www.sciencrew.com/c/6586?title=VHP4Safety)
-PARC (https://www.eu-parc.eu/), PINK (https://pink-project.eu/), [RS: others as well  (https://www.risk-hunt3r.eu/)) I can not retrieve the original inventory of data problems], .
+PARC (https://www.eu-parc.eu/), PINK (https://pink-project.eu/), [RS: OTHER PROJECTS AS WELL I RECALL FOR EXAMPLE (https://www.risk-hunt3r.eu/)) HOWEVER I CANNOT RETRIEVE FROM THE GOOGLE THE ORIGINAL INVENTORY OF DATA PROBLEMS WE DID PRIOR TO THE WORKSHOP, .
 In terms of geographical distribution, participants came from The Netherlands, Italy, UK, Germany, Czechia, and Sweden.

 ## Presentations